wendell1224/BTCC_apple-gpu-miner/README_en.md

   low-difficulty altchain / private network.
 - This software is provided "as is", under the MIT license.
 Mining cryptocurrency may have legal and tax implications in your jurisdiction.
-- The included default pool address (`btccmine.top`) is for the Bitcoin-Classic (BTCC) chain only.
-Don't point a BTC wallet at it (and vice-versa) — the address formats are incompatible.
+- The default pool `pool.btc-classic.org:63101` is the Bitcoin-Classic (BTCC) chain only.
+Payout addresses must use the `cc1...` prefix.
+Don't point a BTC `bc1...` wallet at it (and vice-versa) — the address formats are incompatible.
+To mine BTC mainnet, override `--url` and `--user`.

 ## Acknowledgements